palonso/MAEST/README.md

     datamodule.base_dir=my/data/dir/
 ```

-In case more detail related to this stage is required, do not hesitate to contact us for any further question or clarification!
+In case more details are required, do not hesitate to contact us for any further question or clarification.

 ## Inference